Board of Directors

 Donald Laliberte

-Don has been a member of NASW since 1996, and is pleased to be able to serve on the Board as an At-Large member.
-He is currently the Assistant Director for Lifespan Pediatric Behavioral Health Emergency Services and Director of the Access Center at Bradley Hospital.
+Don has been a member of NASW since 1996, and is pleased to be able to serve on the Board Vice President.
+He is currently the Assistant Director for Brown University Health Pediatric Behavioral Health Emergency Services and Director of the Access Center at Bradley Hospital.
 He serves as an Adjunct Faculty for Social Work at Rhode Island College, where he earned his MSW in 1999.
 He has extensive experience in mental health with children, adolescents, and adults, and has worked in clinical and administrative roles at Crossroads Rhode Island, The Miriam Hospital, Gateway Healthcare, and The Providence Center.
 He also enjoys volunteering at various community organizations including the Wilbury Theater Group and WaterFire Providence.

 Secretary